indicatorAlberta Lifestyle

 Learn how your spending impacts our province’s culture and community, and how you can save while shopping local.

-4. Share the responsibility of holiday hosting.
+4. Share the responsibility of holiday hosting

 When it comes to hosting holiday celebrations or family gatherings, the costs can add up.
 Instead of taking on the entire holiday feast, ask family members if they can pitch in by assigning each person a dish or contribution to bring.
 You’ll be cutting down the cost and workload so you can spend less time in the kitchen and more time with your loved ones.

-5. Avoid using credit over the holidays.
+5. Use credit wisely over the holidays

 While celebrating the holidays can play a significant role in our cultural, religious and family heritages, the stress of paying back holiday debt can distract from your holiday’s meaning.
 Avoid high interest debt by only spending the money you have in your bank account.
 If you have to use your credit card, pay off your balance as soon as possible to reduce interest payments.